nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 > **NOTE**: For more information about storage groups, check [Using Table Partitions and Storage Groups](https://doc.nuodb.com/nuodb/latest/database-administration/using-table-partitions-and-storage-groups/)

-### Assisted database restore
+### Manual database restore

-_Assisted database restore_ is a special case of database restore operation and allows complex restore operations to be executed easier in Kubernetes deployments.
+_Manual database restore_ is a special case of database restore operation and allows complex restore operations to be executed easier in Kubernetes deployments.
-The _assisted database restore_ operation is initiated by installing the _restore_ chart with `restore.manual="true"` which creates a manual restore request.
+The _Manual database restore_ operation is initiated by installing the _restore_ chart with `restore.manual="true"` which creates a manual restore request.
-Once the database is restarted all database processes will block waiting for the user to perform the selected archives restore.
+This mode blocks all database pods before allowing them to form a database, in order to give the user access to the persistent volumes used by an SM.
 After the archive restore is marked as completed, NuoDB will unblock the processes, a restore coordinator will be selected and the restore process will continue as documented in the [Distributed database in-place restore](#distributed-database-in-place-restore) section.

 As an example, a point-in-time (PiT) restore in a new environment will be demonstrated to fix a "fat-finger" error in production.
-Currently, the automatic initial archive restore doesn't support restore to a specific point in time, hence an _assisted database restore_ is used.
+Currently, the automatic initial archive restore doesn't support restore to a specific point in time, hence an _Manual database restore_ is used.

 > **NOTE**: For more information on PiT restore and `nuoarchive`, please check [here](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-archive/nuodb-archive---restoring/).